Kapranov/taxgig_2020/apps/chat/README.md

 ## Done

+- Review all the acceptance tests in order to align it with the User Feature
 - Use the access_token to open websocket connection from the UI
 - Try to associate a WebSocketController to a UserSession
 - Draw the actual application architecture sketch